Jewish Community Relations Council: History

 JCRCs came into being in the 1930s to provide a means for coordination of defense activity within a community, as local communities were not content to leave this activity solely to national defense organizations like the American Jewish Committee, American Jewish Congress, and Anti-Defamation League, which rarely consulted with each other or with local leadership.
 Like these national organizations, JCRCs focused primarily on combatting antisemitism.

-In 1944, the National Community Relations Advisory Council (later renamed the Jewish Council for Public Affairs (JCPA) was formed as an umbrella organization of 14 local JCRCs, the ADL, the two AJCs, and the Jewish Labor Committee, in the United States.
+In 1944, the National Community Relations Advisory Council (later renamed the Jewish Council for Public Affairs (JCPA) was formed as an umbrella organization of 14 local JCRCs, the ADL, the American Jewish Committee, the American Jewish Congress, and the Jewish Labor Committee, in the United States.
 In 2000, the JCPA counted among its membership 120 JCRCs.
-The affiliation was formally terminated in 2022.
+The affiliation was formally terminated in 2022 as JCPA became an independent organization no longer representing the JCRCs.

 According to Professor Daniel Elazar, from the 1950s, the JCRCs with the JCPA and federations played the largest role in Jewish representation.
 Their importance increased by the early 21st century as Jewish organizational life, along with national life in general, became more and more decentralized.

+Minnesota and the Dakotas

+The Jewish Community Relations Council of Minnesota and the Dakotas is an organization dedicated to serving as the public affairs voice of the local Jewish communities of Minnesota and the Dakotas.

+The organization now known as the Jewish Community Relations Council of Minnesota and the Dakotas first took shape in 1938 as the Anti-Defamation Council of Minnesota, soon renamed the Minnesota Jewish Council under the leadership of Samuel Scheiner.
+Scheiner reviewed reports of antisemitic incidents, fighting against locally distributed hate-filled leaflets and anti-Jewish remarks, while also attempting to expose discrimination by real estate agents and employers who attempted to subvert anti-discrimination laws.
+The rise of antisemitism in the 1930s—from the American Nationalist group the Silver Legion of America, or Silver Shirts, to a volatile gubernatorial political campaign in 1938 with an overtly antisemitic campaign against Elmer Benson—galvanized the state's Jewish community to action.
+Through the Second World War, the group continued to combat rising interreligious and intergroup tension while also raising concern over employment discrimination directed against Jews.

+In autumn 1946, an issue of Common Ground by Carey McWilliams, titled "Minneapolis: The Curious Twin" asserted that "Minneapolis is the capitol of anti-Semitism in the United States.
+In almost every walk of life, 'an iron curtain' separates Jews from non-Jews in Minneapolis."
+By 1947, the City Council of Minneapolis banned the dissemination hate literature and Minneapolis mayor Hubert H. Humphrey ordered an assessment of "intergroup relations" led by a collaboration of the NAACP, League of Women Voters, and the Minnesota Jewish Council.
+By 1952, overt antisemitic acts were on the decline.

+After the State of Israel was established in 1948, support of this new Jewish state was integrated into their work.
+By 1959 the group changed its name to the Jewish Community Relations Council of Minnesota (JCRC).